Are you planning to purchase an investment property in Regina, Saskatchewan?

 Do a Rent Survey

-How much monthly rent do you need to command to make the investment work for you?
+How much monthly rent do you need to command to make the investment property work for you?
 There's no knowing before conducting a comprehensive rent survey.
-Only then can you see what potential the property really has.
+Only then can you, as rental property owners, see what potential the property really has.

-The key is to look at comparable properties in the area.
+The key is to look at comparable rental properties in the area.
 See how much rent similar properties in the neighbourhood currently charge.
-After doing this, make sure there's a demand for the type of rental unit you are planning to invest in.
-You can determine the demand in an area by checking the occupancy rate of similar properties in the vicinity.
+After doing this, make sure there's a demand for the type of rental property you are planning to invest in.
+You can determine the demand in an area by checking the occupancy rate of similar investment properties in the vicinity.

 Get a Property Inspection

-The initial property inspection can be carried out by yourself.
+The initial rental property inspection can be carried out by the investors.
 You should check the property for flaws that may create bigger problems down the line.
 Also, it's important to understand what improvements have already been done.

 Here are some of the things you should check: